epwalsh/obsidian.nvim/README.md

     },
   },

+  -- Alternatively - and for backwards compatibility - you can set 'dir' to a single path instead of -- 'workspaces'.
+For example:
+  -- dir = "~/vaults/work",

-  -- Optional, set to true to use the current directory as a vault; otherwise, -- the first workspace is opened by default detect_cwd = false,
+  -- Optional, set to true to use the current directory as a vault; otherwise -- the first workspace is opened by default. detect_cwd = false,

   -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",

   -- Optional, set the log level for obsidian.nvim.
-This is an integer corresponding to one of the log -- levels defined by "vim.log.levels.*" or nil, which is equivalent to DEBUG (1). log_level = vim.log.levels.DEBUG,
+This is an integer corresponding to one of the log -- levels defined by "vim.log.levels.*". log_level = vim.log.levels.INFO,

   daily_notes = {
     -- Optional, if you keep daily notes in a separate directory.